 6. Or perhaps an Irish snifter

-Finish your Thanksgiving meal in style with a drop of the good stuff, Jameson shipped direct from Ireland.
+Finish your Thanksgiving meal in style with a drop of the good stuff, Jameson shipped directly from Ireland.

 7. Put something Irish on the table